-In the Terms of Reference for this review, the Commission is required to consider three specific power system incidents:
+Under the terms of reference for this review, the Commission is required to consider three specific power system incidents:

-- 8 March 2004 which resulted in approximately 650 megawatts (MW) of load shedding in South Australia; - 13 August 2004 which resulted in approximately 1,500 MW of load shedding across Queensland, New South Wales, Victoria and South Australia; and - 14 March 2005 which resulted in approximately 700 MW of load shedding in South Australia.
+- the incident occurring on 8 March 2004 which resulted in approximately 650 megawatts (MW) of load shedding in South Australia; - the incident occurring on 13 August 2004 which resulted in approximately 1,500 MW of load shedding across Queensland, New South Wales, Victoria and South Australia; and - the incident occurring on 14 March 2005 which resulted in approximately 700 MW of load shedding in South Australia.

-A brief summary of these incidents can be found in Appendix 2.
 It should be noted that the 8 March 2004 and 13 August 2004 events occurred prior to the registration of performance standards with NEMMCO while the 14 March 2005 event occurred before compliance monitoring programs were required to be established.